 On the other side of the peninsula, Sorrento can be reached on the inexpensive Circumvesuviana private rail line from Naples in a little over an hour.
 At Naples Central Station, go downstairs to the Garibaldi station and buy your tickets there.
 There are usually 2 trains per hour from early morning until a little after 10PM but there may be fewer trains on Sundays and holidays (check the timetable on the site).

 Sorrento can also be reached by ferry during high season from Naples (1 ferry a day), Salerno, or the island of Capri from where you can change to go to Amalfi or Positano (see the above links).
 Buses run between Sorrento and Amalfi Coast towns, too.
 From Naples airport there are 3 buses a day to Sorrento.
 To get to Naples airport or train station from Amalfi, book a private transfer.

 Things to Do on the Amalfi Coast

 The enchanting island of Capri is just a short distance off the coast and can be reached by ferry from Positano, Amalfi, or Sorrento.
-Or you can take a sight-seeing boat cruise to Capri from Positano that includes free time in Capri, a stop to swim, and a look at grottoes along the island’s coast.
+Or take a small-group Capri cruise from Positano, Amalfi, or Praiano that includes free time in Capri, a stop to swim, and a visit to the Blue Grotto.

 Hikers will find good scenic trails such as the Sentiero dei Dei (Path of the Gods), a path of about 5 miles with great views near Positano or the hike up the hill from Positano to Montepertuso, Hole in the Mountain.
 Take a Path of the Gods Walking Tour or if you’re staying in Sorrento, book this Path of the Gods Hiking Tour from Sorrento with transportation.